MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team members added

 The `teamMemberAdded` event is sent to your bot the first time it's added to a conversation.
 The event is sent to your bot every time a new user is added to a team or group chat where your bot is installed.
-After a team member is added, the bots receives unique channel ID as a conversation ID using the [conversationUpdate](#conversation-update-events) and [installationUpdate](#installation-update-event) events.
+After a team member is added, the bots receives unique channel Id as a conversation Id using the [conversationUpdate](#conversation-update-events) and [installationUpdate](#installation-update-event) events.
 To determine how bot receives the team information, see [Teams channel data](../../../resources/bot-v3/bot-conversations/bots-conversations.md#teams-channel-data).
-You can also cache for future use, such as sending a message to a specific user.bots.
+You can also cache for future use, such as sending a message to a specific user bots.
 The bot posts welcome message in the same channel by default instead.

 > [!NOTE]
 > When bot is added, the conversation Id is set to the channel Id, where the team member is added during the installation process or the channel where the installation occurred.
 Conversation Id is set to team Id for all other conversation update scenarios.